-It also includes 365 graduate U.S. News ranks BSU among best in Midwest for 10th straight year U.S. News and World Report magazine again named Bemidji State one of the best colleges and universities in the Midwest region in its 2018 rankings, extending a 10-year run.
+U.S. News ranks BSU among best in Midwest for 10th straight year

+U.S. News and World Report magazine again named Bemidji State one of the best colleges and universities in the Midwest region in its 2018 rankings, extending a 10-year run.

 In its annual review of America's Best Colleges, released in September, the magazine placed BSU in a tie for 32nd among public institutions in the Midwest region - its highest ranking since 2014.
 The university tied with seven other institutions for 109th among all colleges and universities, public and private, in the 12-state region - up six places from a year ago.

 President Faith Hensrud signs transfer agreements with Anoka Technical College President Dr. Kent Hanson on Oct.
 10 in Anoka.

-BSU and Anoka Tech implement new direct-transfer agreement Through a series of agreements signed Oct.
+BSU and Anoka Tech implement new direct-transfer agreement

+Through a series of agreements signed Oct.
 10, students who complete associate's degrees in one of 15 programs offered by Anoka Technical College will have a direct path to a bachelor's degree from Bemidji State.
 The agreements are in effect until July 2022.

-Students who fulfill Anoka Tech's graduation requirements for the participating 72-credit programs will transfer directly into three different programs in BSU's School of Technology, Art & Design - the online or oncampus applied engineering or applied management programs or the oncampus bachelor of science in project management program.
-Madrigal Dinners find success with new venue at Concordia Village For the first time in its 49-year history, Bemidji State's Madrigal Dinners show moved out of the Beaux Arts Ballroom and into Salolampi, the Finnish language camp at Concordia Language Villages near Turtle River.
+Students who fulfill Anoka Tech's graduation requirements for the participating 72-credit programs will transfer directly into three different programs in BSU's School of Technology, Art & Design - the online or on-campus applied engineering or applied management programs or the on-campus bachelor of science in project management program.

+American Indian students begin journey in initiative to boost nursing

+Students in Bemidji State's new program to help develop more American Indian nurses met for the first time on Nov.
+16, gathering for conversation with faculty and indigenous leaders at the American Indian Resource Center.

+Participants in the Niganawenimaanaanig Program - named for an Ojibwe word meaning "we take care of them"- receive scholarships up to \$4,000 and monthly stipends of up to \$500 for meeting specific program requirements.
+They are required to attend weekly meetings and goal-

+Madrigal Dinners find success with new venue at Concordia Village

+For the first time in its 49-year history, Bemidji State's Madrigal Dinners show moved out of the Beaux Arts Ballroom and into Salolampi, the Finnish language camp at Concordia Language Villages near Turtle River.

 The move, which included limited shuttle service to the venue, was an apparent hit.
 All four evening shows and a Sunday matinee sold out during the Nov.
 30-Dec.
 3 run.

 This year's shows used a script penned by Madrigal Dinners founder Dr. Paul Brandvik, BSU professor emeritus of music, entitled "The Truth Fairy."
 With the help of the audience, the titular Truth Fairy helped feature performers Lancealot and Lancealittle determine the difference between truth and falsehood.

 The 2017 Madrigal Dinners were presented at Salolampi, the Finnish camp at Concordia Language Villages north of Bemidji.

+Bemidji-based Neilson Foundation continues support for internships setting sessions with a faculty mentor, participate in scheduled activities and attend assigned tutoring or study sessions.

-Bemidji-based Neilson Foundation continues support for internships A \$187,500 grant awarded in November by the George W. Neilson Foundation will continue Bemidji State's Neilson Foundation Internship Program through summer 2022.
+A \$187,500 grant awarded in November by the George W. Neilson Foundation will continue Bemidji State's Neilson Foundation Internship Program through summer 2022.

 Beginning this year, the grant will provide \$37,500 a year to support 15 paid internships each summer for BSU students in the Bemidji region.
 The funding will cover 50 percent of a paid intern's salary, up to \$2,500, with a participating employer contributing the remaining salary paid.
-Since 2012, the program has funded more than 110 internships, and the program's 88 participating employers have paid more than \$482,000 in salaries to their interns.
-To learn more, call Molly Aitken-Julin at (218) 755-2038.